Brownfield is the most likely option

 You’ve got your land, you’ve got the funds, so what’s next?
 Whether you’re building in London or elsewhere in the UK, the best thing you can do next is to find a good architect.

-Unless you’re a seasoned self-builder or you’re going for a pre-fab design, having an experienced architect by your side is going to make your life 100% easier.
+Unless you’re a seasoned self-builder or a first-timer, having an experienced architect by your side is going to make your life 100% easier.
 They’ll not only help you design a great property, but a good architect will also be able to walk you through all the regulation hoops needed to start construction.

 At Resi, we have a dedicated new builds team that covers…